-The University of Bath has a site licence for ChemOffice Professional, provided by Computing Services.
-The licence allows you to download the software to your own computer (Windows or Mac).
+The University of Bath has a site licence for ChemOffice+ Cloud, provided by DD&T. The licence allows you to download the software to your own computer (Windows or Mac).
 The version currently installed on University computers is ChemDraw 18.
 Training and support is provided by the Library.

 You need to log in with your Perkin Elmer username and password: if you have previously downloaded ChemDraw you should have this.
 Otherwise follow the download instructions on this webpage and instead of downloading the software, click the link under ‘ChemDraw Cloud annual subscription’.
 This will activate your access.

 ChemDraw Cloud doesn’t have the full functionality of desktop ChemDraw – for example there are limited templates – but it could be useful if you are working on a computer that doesn’t have the desktop version installed.

 To access ChemDraw from public access computers in the Library or PC labs:

 Go to Start – ChemOffice 2019 – ChemDraw 19.1

 On most University-managed computers, you can download ChemDraw from the software centre.